-If you overstay your visa, you will have to pay a fine when you leave the country of \$7-10 USD per day (charged in kip so USD amount depends on current currency exhange rates) overstayed.
+If you overstay your visa, you will have to pay a fine when you leave the country of ~\$10 USD per day.

 PERSONAL INSURANCE

 Although we will do our best to ensure your safety, LCTW does not accept any liability for you or your possessions while on or off-site, as a volunteer.
 Please make sure you have the necessary insurance cover for any emergency that could occur and that you bring a copy of your policy with you.
 There are many travel sites online which will recommend insurance when undertaking volunteer work.